devcurmudgeon/dc-pelican/content/2017-07-10-people-vs-processes-vs-tools.md

 * easy to understand and well documented; fast learners can figure most of it out for themselves
 * accessible with minimum friction e.g. no waiting hours/days/weeks for a login
-* work as described, and are generally applicable, efficient and fit for purpose
+* works as described, and is generally applicable, efficient and fit for purpose

 Maybe we should stick to pushing only
 **the tools and processes we actually use ourselves.**